 Door and window automation has gained more popularity in India in recent years.
 Key card using magnetic strip or RFID reader technology is used for the security systems for office, commercial and hospitality buildings.

-Also, many of the hardware manufacturers have added a variety of shades and finishes in their standard product portfolio.
-Colour customisation to match with the design theme became easy to achieve.
-Heavy-duty pivots with adjustable points are now available to support large shutters that require minimum efforts to operate.
+Also, many of hardware manufacturers have added a variety of shades and finishes to their standard product portfolio.
+Colour customisation to match the design theme became easy to achieve.
+Heavy-duty pivots with adjustable points are now available to support large shutters that require minimum effort to operate.
 Concealed hinges and concealed door closures have provided more design flexibility to the designers.
 Glass partitions, shutters and patch fittings are immensely used.

 Please explain the standards and certifications you look for, to make sure that their products are of superior quality?

 BIS / ISI marks are the general quality marks for the products in India.
 However, the Indian market has a great scope for improvement in ensuring quality marks for many architectural hardware products.
 Many hardware companies have achieved ISO 9001 certifications for quality management though, which can be looked into.
 Products with a CE mark represent conformity to EU standards.

 Are there enough products available in the market, which would satisfy the needs of architects/developers and builders?

 There is no dearth of products in the market for the common uses.
 Continuous improvement and innovation are inevitable and the Indian market can definitely accommodate more competitive products.